Percentage Decrease Calculator

 4. Can the Calculator Handle Negative Numbers?

-Yes, the Percent Decrease Calculator supports negative numbers.
+Yes, the Percentage Decrease Calculator supports negative numbers.
 However, both the context and values must make sense—using negative values may yield unusual results, so be sure they are appropriate for your scenario.

-5. Why Is the Percent Decrease Calculator Useful?
+5. Why Is the Percentage Decrease Calculator Useful?

 This tool is helpful in analyzing reductions in values such as costs, revenue, stock prices, or populations.
 It gives a clear understanding of how much something has declined relative to where it started, making it easier to compare changes across different data points.